roman-milk/roman-milk.github.io/rileys-bar.md

  "I told Jerry about our agreement and that is how I wanted it handled.
 I was surprised when he did it different, but he said he had to do it that way because of the way the divorce laws were written.
 What did I know?
 Jerry was the lawyer and he knew the law so I listened to him.
 I'm sorry for the way things turned out Rob.
 I never meant for it to be that way."

  "You should have told me Elaine.
 I probably would have said something like it was what you deserved for getting involved with that bunch, but I never would have thrown you out.
 You had never lied to me that I knew of so I would have believed you when you told me what had happened.
 I loved you Elaine and even though we were divorced I still loved you.
 It wouldn't even have been impossible for us to have gotten back together up until three weeks ago."
-Report_Story #2